Skip to navigation Skip to content

 Unpaid or partially paid accounts/invoices

 Medicare benefits for unpaid or partially paid accounts/invoices can only be paid by cheque.
-The claimant must present both:
+For claims that are not submitted online, the claimant must present both:

 • the account/invoice or receipt